 Finding the essence of an idea is to set aside a large number of ideas to enable the most important one to shine.
 As Antoine de Saint-Exupéry wrote: “Perfection is achieved, not when there is nothing left to add, but when there is nothing left to take away.”

 Thus is the essence of Made to Stick.
 In order to make your ideas stick, there are two steps:

 - Bring them alive with the help of the six principles.

 No more, no less.

-The first issue of communication is to get the attention of those you are addressing.
-Sometimes we have the appropriate authority to demand attention – like parents with their children, for instance – but most of the time, we do not have this luxury.
+The first issue of communication is to get the attention of those you’re addressing.
+Sometimes we have the appropriate authority to demand attention – like parents with their children – but most of the time, we don’t have this luxury.

-Surprise is therefore a powerful instrument to use, but one should be careful not to overuse it.
+Surprise is therefore a powerful instrument to use, but be careful not to overuse it.
 To understand this, read the following words:

 COMBINEMENT BRAVITUDE DOWG HAUSPITALE

 Then ask someone else to read them and carefully watch their facial expressions.
 Normally, COMBINEMENT and BRAVITUDE make people frown more, whereas DAWG and HAUSPITALE make people raise their eyebrows.